 Why Data Governance Is No Longer Optional

-Every enterprise generates, stores, and processes data at unprecedented volumes.
-Microsoft 365 alone hosts billions of documents across SharePoint and OneDrive, millions of emails flow through Exchange daily, and Teams conversations produce petabytes of collaboration data.
-Without governance, this data becomes an unmanaged liability rather than a strategic asset.
+Every enterprise generates, stores, and processes large amounts of data.
+Microsoft 365 hosts billions of documents in SharePoint and OneDrive.
+Each day, millions of emails flow through Exchange.
+Additionally, Teams conversations create petabytes of collaboration data.
+Without proper governance, this data can turn into an unmanaged liability instead of a strategic asset.

 At EPC Group, our data governance consulting practice has implemented governance frameworks for Fortune 500 organizations across healthcare, financial services, government, and education.
 This guide distills those implementations into a practical framework you can adapt to your organization.